Buy the RIGHT STUFF - An Insider's Guide to Comparing Burial Insurance vs. Life Insurance

 You may "need" $300,000 to pay off your mortgage, but if you're disabled or have an income of less than $50,000 or other significant assets, you'll have a tough time qualifying.
 And if you could, the cost of insurance in a high risk bracket probably isn't worth the cost.

 Assuming you're in decent health and have income from working, pension, business or investments, you may have some pretty good options available.
 JRC Insurance Group specializes in helping the "over 50" age group, working with the companies with most competitive rates in the this bracket.

-Need more than $50,000?
-Guaranteed Universal Life Insurance option may be best
+Need More than $50,000?
+Guaranteed Universal Life Insurance May Be the Best Option

-Like a term policy, Guaranteed Universal Life policies are for larger amounts of coverage, and they will usually require a free medical exam.
+Like a term policy, GUL policies typically offer larger amounts of coverage, and usually require a free medical exam for approval.

-NOTE: JRC insurance Group works with some good insurance companies offering term life insurance with NO EXAM.
+NOTE: JRC Insurance Group works with dozens of insurance companies offering term life insurance with NO EXAM.
 You'll pay a bit more, but the convenience and less rigorous medical review may be worth it.

 Keep in mind there are minimum income requirements, outside of Social Security or other government assistance.
-Most companies require a minimum income of $20,000 to qualify for term life insurance.
+Most companies require a minimum income of $15,000 to 20,000 to qualify for term life insurance.